RishitToteja/rishittoteja.github.io/_news/announcement_22.md

 related_posts: false
 ---

-Invited as a <a href="https://drive.google.com/file/d/1pPAyhbw1oI51FcY5DIARyHqCXceSKLZm/view">Guest Speaker</a>  <a href="https://www.amity.edu/">Amity University</a> to give a talk on Transformers and Language Models.
+Invited as a <a href="https://drive.google.com/file/d/1pPAyhbw1oI51FcY5DIARyHqCXceSKLZm/view">Guest Speaker</a> by <a href="https://www.amity.edu/">Amity University</a> to give a talk on Transformers and Language Models.